 - There are usually tons of beautiful candle holders (teens love candles)

 - Think outside of the box…what can you paint, mod podge with fun photos.
-Buy a serving tray or old globe and paint with chalk board paint.
+Buy a serving tray like this one or old globe and paint with chalk board paint.
 Write a beautiful scripture on it or a fun quirky quote!

 - You can also buy pretty art, or ugly art.
 Make sure the frame is pretty then… If you buy some ugly art, paint over it with chalkboard paint or mod podge a cute quote onto it.

 - Buy picture frames and use for Grandma and Grandpa for Grandchildren pictures.

 - You know that wall with all of the little bags hanging on it full of this and that.
 Go look at them!
 There is some pretty cool stuff in those plastic bags.
 Think stocking stuffers, homeschool learning.

 - Those plastic bags full of this and that also contain lots of kitchen items.
 Cookie Cutters, unique utensils and many are brand new!

 - I’m pretty picky when it comes to small kitchen appliances, Probably because I cook so much, but these need to be new or near new or I won’t buy it.